 We have determined beneficial ownership in accordance with the rules of the SEC, and the information is not necessarily indicative of beneficial ownership for any other purpose.
-These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities as well as any shares of common stock that the person has the right to acquire within 60 days of December 31, 2021 through the exercise of stock options or other rights.
-These shares are deemed to be outstanding and beneficially owned by the person holding those options for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
+These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities as well as any shares of common stock that the person has the right to acquire within 60 days of September 30, 2021 through the exercise of stock options or other rights.
+These shares are deemed to be outstanding and beneficially owned by the person holding those options for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of that person but they are not treated as outstanding for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of that person but they are not treated as outstanding for the purpose of computing the percentage ownership of that person but they are not treated as outstanding for the purpose of computing the percentage ownership of that person but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
 Unless otherwise indicated, the persons or entities identified in this table have sole voting and investment power with respect to all shares shown as beneficially owned by them.

 Shares of common stock Percentage of shares beneficially owned

 beneficially owned Before offering After offering

-5% or Greater Stockholders
+% or Greater Stockholders

-David Liu (1) 65,833,288 24.80 %
+David Liu

-Entities affiliated with GV (2) 38,812,407 14.61 %
+Entities affiliated with GV

-Entities affiliated with ARCH Venture Partners (3) 35,616,279 13.41 %
+Entities affiliated with ARCH Venture

-F-Prime Capital Partners Life Sciences Fund VI LP (4) 35,616,279 13.41 %
+F-Prime Capital Partners Life Sciences Fund VI LP

-Newpath Partners, L.P.
-(5) 15,250,780 5.74 %
+Entities affiliated with Newpath Partners, L.P.

 Directors, Named Executive Officers and Other Executive Officers

-Keith Gottesdiener (6) 10,365,143 3.90 %
+Keith Gottesdiener

-Jeremy Duffield (7) 3,004,167 1.13 %
+Jeremy Duffield

 Ann Lee

+Carman Alenson

+Meredith Goldwasser

-John Evans (8) 5,000,000 1.88 %
+John Evans

 Stephen Knight

-Robert Nelsen (3) 35,616,279 13.41 %
+Robert Nelsen

 Thomas Cahill

-David Schenkein - %
+David Schenkein

 Michael Kelly

-Wendy Chung - %
+Wendy Chung

-Kaye Foster

-All executive officers and directors as a group (14 persons) 56,710,158 21.34 %
+All executive officers and directors as a group (12 persons)

-^{} Less than one percent.
+\ Less than one percent.